This release note covers Podman Desktop 0.11 release changes.

-Users may use a custom path to the podman binary.
+Users might use a custom path to the podman binary.
 An option within settings (Settings -> Preferences) to allow providing an additional path to Podman binary has been added.
 This is useful for users who have installed Podman using a package manager and want to use the binary provided by the package manager.
-Additional information is available in the documentation for Mac users: http://podman-desktop.io/docs/troubleshooting#unable-to-set-custom-binary-path-for-podman-on-macos
+See: Unable to set custom binary path for Podman on macOS

 The experience of configuring a registry is getting simplified for the most popular ones.
 The user will be able to select a registry from a pre-defined list and will only have to provide the username and password.
 The following registries will be pre-defined:

 - IBM Container Registry

 The pods details view provides the ability to view the logs of each containers that might be running in a pod.
 Moreover, as it can also be hard to scan and identify which container is producing which output, we appended the container name at the beginning of each output and differentiate each container with a different color.